 What we’re doing

-We were part of the steering group for the Public Health Wales review and we will continue to work as part of the implementation group to ensure that rapid investment in data collection and reporting systems is prioritised, strong national indicators developed, and additional funding allocated to meet the increased demand for sexual health interventions.
+We were part of the steering group for the Public Health Wales review and we continue to work as part of the implementation group to ensure that rapid investment in data collection and reporting systems is prioritised, strong national indicators developed, and additional funding allocated to meet the increased demand for sexual health interventions.